mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Evaluate the density function of the sample_spectrum() method as a probability per unit wavelength (in units of 1/nm).

-        Not every implementation necessarily provides this function.
+        Not every implementation necessarily overrides this function.
 The default implementation throws an exception.

         Parameter ``si`` (:py:obj:`mitsuba.render.SurfaceInteraction3f`):